Sekimachi-Kita: History

 During the Edo period, the village of Seki was in the Toshima District of Musashi Province.
 The Ōme-kaidō Avenue, one of the main highways leading to Edo, ran through the village.

 The Seki-no-Boroichi Market started to be held from December, 1751, in front of Honryūji Temple, and is still held to this day.

 According to the Shinpen Musashi Fudo-kikō, the village of Seki was composed of several smaller sections (小名, kona). Ōzeki (大関) and Koseki (小関) were north of the Shakujii River, now Sekimachi-Kita 4th Street.
 Kuzuhara (葛原) and Kobitai (小額) were south of the river and north of Ōme-kaidō Avenue, now 1st to 3rd Street.

 During the Meiji era, on May 1, 1889, the village of Seki became part of the village of Shakujii (石神井村 Shakujii-mura) in Kita-Toshima Disctrict, Tokyo Urban Prefecture (東京府, Tōkyō-fu).

-During te Taishō era, the private park Wakamiya Playground (若宮遊園, Wakamiya-yūen) opened close to the Tenso Wakamiya Hachimangū Shrine.
+During the Taishō era, the private park Wakamiya Playground (若宮遊園, Wakamiya-yūen) opened close to the Tenso Wakamiya Hachimangū Shrine.
 The park would later become Musashi-Seki Park.

 During the Shōwa era, on April 16, 1927, Musashi-Seki Station opened.
 It was run by the Murayama Line (now called Seibu Shinjuku Line), which run from Higashi-Murayama Station to Takadanobaba Station.
 It only had a south entrance at that point.

 On October 1, 1932, the area became part of the Shakujii-Sekimachi neighborhood (from 2nd Street to 3rd Street) in Itabashi Ward, Tokyo City.

 On August 1, 1947, Nerima Ward was established out of the west part of Itabashi Ward, and Shakujii-Sekimachi became part of Nerima Ward.

 In 1949, the area became part of the Sekimachi neighborhood (from 2nd to 6th Streets) in Nerima Ward, Tokyo Metropolis.

 On January 1, 1978, due to the implementation of the residential addressing system based on the Act on Residential Addresses (Act No. 119 of May 10, 1962) in Nerima Ward, the Sekimachi neighborhood was divided and Sekimachi-Kita was established out of Sekimachi 5th and 6th Streets, parts of Sekimachi 2nd to 4th Street, and parts of Kami-Shakujii 2nd Street.